 However, if you’re smart, you can avoid it.

 If you’re a regular eater of ready meals, ditch them and cook your own food.
 Cook a big meal on a Sunday and use it for the rest of the week.
 This will stop you from buying ready meals.

 Fruit and vegetables can be bought with plastic packaging, so avoid buying any that comes wrapped in plastic.

 One of the things to look out for is black plastic.
-This cannot be recycled and will end up in landfill, avoid it all costs!
+This cannot be recycled and will end up in landfill, avoid it at all costs!

 It’s unlikely you’ll be able to eliminate plastic completely, but if you can eliminate it to a bare minimum, that’s a great way to reduce your plastic footprint and move towards zero waste living!

 When you’re travelling it can be handy to make food for the day before you go off somewhere.
 Maybe you’d made sandwiches for a hike or you need something to cover your lunchbox.

 One of the ways you can do this is to use cling film.
 However, this is plastic that just ends up in landfills or even worse, is left on the trail of a hike.

 I used to do it a lot when I was on my working holiday in New Zealand.
 It wasn’t until a few years later that I realised just how much plastic I had used and shuddered at the thought of where it might be now!